 Another interesting and free-to-visit museum a few doors down from the Layland Museum of History is the Cleburne Railroad Museum.
-The museum opened in 2016 (so if you haven’t been to Cleburne in a few years—add this to your list of places to visit when you make your way here) and it’s been capturing locals’ and visitors’ hearts ever since.
-The museum is, you guessed it, dedicated to the history of the railroad system that once boomed in Cleburne, showcasing artifacts, including a miniature train and more, each explaining the history and significance of the railroad system in this area.
+The museum re-opened in 2022 (so if you haven’t been to Cleburne in a few years—add this to your list of places to visit when you make your way here) and it’s been capturing locals’ and visitors’ hearts ever since.
+The museum is, you guessed it, dedicated to the history of the railroad system that once boomed in Cleburne, showcasing artifacts, including model trains and more, each explaining the history and significance of the railroad system in this area.
 Tours are even led by conductors!

 At the Johnson County Courthouse Museum, you’ll find collections and preservations of historical and natural history artifacts and materials relating to Johnson County, Texas.
 You can find information on all of Johnson County’s favorite cities, including Alvarado, Burleson, Cleburne, Godley, Grandview, Joshua, Keene and Venus.
 This is a place for Texans who want to dig deeper into their Texas roots.